Benefits of Moral Choices

 Text: Proverbs 10:1-32

 Wise or Foolish Son

-The earliest relationship each of us have is with our parents.
-How a person behaves in life impacts his parents because the person’s behavior is a reflection on his parents’ ability to train him.
-How a parent raises a child cannot be treated lightly because it impact the parent later in life.
+The earliest relationship each of us has is with our parents.
+How a person behaves in life impacts his parents because the person’s behavior is a reflection of his parents’ ability to train him.
+How a parent raises a child cannot be treated lightly because it impacts the parent later in life.

 Wealth gained through wickedness is not beneficial because wealth cannot bring true security.
 Why this is true is not directly addressed, but we do know that righteousness brings about eternal security (Psalms 49).

-Effort has to be given steadily, even in seasons when it seems too hot to work or when you would rather play.
-Worse though are those who are lazy even during the times when effort is necessary in order to gain.
+The effort has to be given steadily, even in seasons when it seems too hot to work or when you would rather play.
+Worse though are those who are lazy even during the times when an effort is necessary in order to gain.

 - Can Proverbs 10:4-5 be applied to non-agricultural situations?
 Give a few examples.